 - Have the same old sensor since the a6000 and it shows.

 - The a6100 brings a new processor which does make a noticeable difference.

 - The old sensor was no slouch.

 - Have unsatisfactory screen articulation.
 I wanted at least one camera in my bag that had a 180 degree side swivel screen (like the X-T100 or EOS M50).
-The very expensive Sonys a6###s do have 180 vertical flip screens, but they either flip up blocking the hot shoe and limiting mic use (Sony a6100/64006600 for example) or down blocking the tripod mount (Nikon z50 for example).
+The more expensive Sonys a6###s and other competitors do have 180 vertical flip screens, but they either flip up blocking the hot shoe and limiting mic use (Sony a6100/6400/6600 for example) or down blocking the tripod mount (Nikon z50 for example).